- Cooperation with authorities and stakeholders

 - Federal Office for the Environment, Switzerland (FOEN)

-In its meetings, the PBT Expert Group discusses specific substance cases that are mainly suggested to the agenda by the participants from the EU Member State competent authorities carrying out PBT/vPvB assessments and needing advice.
-The overview of the outcome of case discussions of the previous meetings can be found below.
+In its meetings, the PBT Expert Group discusses specific substance cases primarily suggested by participants from the EU Member State competent authorities carrying out PBT/vPvB assessments and needing advice.
+An overview of the case discussions of the previous meetings can be found below.
+The outcomes of the assessments are published in the public activities coordination tool (PACT) and in the PBT assessment list when finalised.

-The PBT Expert Group contributes to the development and improvement of screening approaches and criteria for searching the ECHA databases for potential PBT/vPvB substances.
+The PBT Expert Group contributes to the development and improvement of screening approaches and criteria for searching ECHA’s databases for potential PBT/vPvB substances.
 The group is involved in assessing the screening results and selecting those substances for which a more in-depth assessment of their potential PBT/vPvB properties is required.

 |20th Meeting||24-25 October||Download [PDF]|